The Voices of 11 Black Leaders Making History Through Climate Action

 Climate change impacts all of us, but it doesn’t impact us all equally.
 On the Bigger Than Us podcast, we’ve heard how issues like pollution, natural disasters, food security, and gaps in energy equity can challenge minority communities more than others.
 We’ve also heard how experiencing this inequality has shaped Black leaders to take action and innovate to benefit their communities and the planet.

-Here are six Black leaders in cleantech, renewable energy, government, agritech, activism, transportation, finance, and more who are making historic strides toward stopping climate change.
+Here are eleven Black leaders in cleantech, renewable energy, government, agritech, activism, transportation, finance, and more who are making historic strides toward stopping climate change.

 Co-Founder & CEO of SparkCharge